MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VI-Farm-Credit-Administration/subchapter-B-Farm-Credit-System/part-628-Capital-Adequacy-System-Institutions/subpart-D-RiskWeighted-Assets-Standardized-Approach/subjectgroup-ECFRb00945ae83660c0-RiskWeighted-Assets-Securitization-Exposures/section-628.43.md

 (3) The risk weight for the exposure (expressed as a percent) is equal to *K*SSFA*× 1,250.*

-(e) *Gross-up approach* - (1) *Applicability.* A System institution may apply the gross-up approach set forth in this section instead of the SSFA to determine the risk weight of its securitization exposures, provided that it applies the gross-up approach to all of its securitization exposures, except as otherwise provided for certain securitization exposures in §§ 628.44 and 628.45.
+(e) *Gross-up approach*—(1) *Applicability.* A System institution may apply the gross-up approach set forth in this section instead of the SSFA to determine the risk weight of its securitization exposures, provided that it applies the gross-up approach to all of its securitization exposures, except as otherwise provided for certain securitization exposures in §§ 628.44 and 628.45.

 (2) To use the gross-up approach, a System institution must calculate the following four inputs: